evasabeeh/Calendar/README.md

   <h3 align="center">Dynamic Event Calendar Application</h3>

   <p align="center">
   An application to efficiently manage and organize events.
-Built with React for seamless interactivity and Tailwind CSS for responsive, modern styling, it allows users to view, create, and drag-and-drop events effortlessly.
-You can check this out here: <em>https://evasabeeh-calendar.vercel.app/</em>
+Built with React for seamless interactivity and Tailwind CSS for responsive, modern styling, it allows users to view, create, and delete events effortlessly.
+Check this out here: <em>https://evasabeeh-calendar.vercel.app/</em>
     <br/>
     <br/>
   </p>